PlanTL-GOB-ES/SPACCC_POS/script/README.md

 The script requires Python 3 installed on your system.

-NOTE: Do not remove `example_input/`, `example_tagged/` and `example_output/` and folders.
+NOTE: Do not remove `example_input/`, `example_tagged/` and `example_output/` folders.

 ## Directory structure
 ------------

 <pre>
-`example_input/`
+example_input/
 	Original sample text files folder.

-`example_tagged/`
+example_tagged/
 	Annotated sample text files folder.

-`example_output/`
+example_output/
 	Sample text files folder as they result from the execution of the script `convertFreelingToBrat.py`.

-`convertFreelingToBrat.py`
+convertFreelingToBrat.py
 	Main script.

-`generadorFicherosBrat.py`
+generadorFicherosBrat.py
 	Script with auxiliary functionality to the converter.

-`README.md`
+README.md
 	This file.
 </pre>